Empia/graphql-up/README.md

 }
 ```

-Copy the schema above and save it as `twitter.schema`.
+Copy the schema above and save it as `twitter.schema`. ([Read more about the IDL syntax](https://www.graph.cool/docs/faq/graphql-schema-definition-idl-kr84dktnp0/).)

 ```sh
 # Install the CLI via npm (or yarn)